MISSION STATEMENT

 Today, the HSCC is a thriving, innovative and experienced organiser of historic racing and historic championships and series.
 The Club is home to cars from the late 1950s right through to the early years of the 2000s.

-The Club’s growing portfolio of championships include the FIA-sanctioned Historic Formula 2 Series, one of the leading historic single-seater categories in Europe.
 The Club is also a perfect place to start historic racing, with categories like Road Sports, Historic Touring Cars and Historic Formula Ford all being ideal for novice racer starting out with limited budgets.

 The HSCC welcomes anyone with an interest in cars spanning half a century of motor sport to get involved and elsewhere on this site you will find details of the Club’s race categories.